Chapter 14 ~ The Death of Elizabeth Short

-Beth spent several hours at the Biltmore making telephone calls and using the ladies room.
-About 10:00 pm, wearing Ann Toth’s coat, she walked out of the lobby doors of the Biltmore Hotel on Olive Street and turned south.
+Beth spent several hours in the Biltmore lobby after Red Manley left her there.
+About 10:00 pm, wearing Anne Toth’s coat, she walked out of the east doors of the Biltmore Hotel on Olive Street and turned south.
 According to authorities, she was not seen again until six days later, when her bisected body was found naked in a vacant lot in Los Angeles.

 At 11:07 a.m. on January 15, Betty Bersinger, who lived at 3705 S. Norton Avenue, was walking south on Norton, pushing her daughter in a carriage, when she saw the body in two pieces laying in the lot.
 She hurried along, not wanting to frighten her child, and knocked on the door of a house nearby and asked to use the telephone.
 She called the police and reported what she had seen and then went on with her business.

-At 11:18 a.m., Officer S. J. Lambert arrived at the scene.
+At 11:18 a.m., officers S. J. Lambert and J. W. Haskins arrived at the scene after receiving a “man down” call.
 Twelve minutes later, LAPD Homicide Detective, Sergeant Finis A. Brown and his partner, Detective Harry L. Hansen, from Central Division, were on hand and examined the body.

-More officials and newspaper reporters showed up.
-After the coroner had the body removed, the investigation began.
+As time passed, more officials and newspaper reporters showed up at the scene.
+After the coroner had the body removed, the investigation continued downtown.
 Headlines, stories and photographs about the Black Dahlia filled the papers for weeks.

 Finis Brown felt the killer was a publicity hound.
 He thought the body was placed in clear view to be seen.
 He didn’t feel that the body was thrown or laid out.
 He said,